 Fonte Gaia, the engineering miracle of Siena

-Upon the completion of the this engineering work, Jacopo della Quercia, an important Sienese Renaissance master made the sculptures with themes from Old Testament reliefs and statues to decorate the fountain.
-But the original work was badly damaged throughout the years and is now conserved in the Santa Maria della Scala Museum.
-The current sculptures are copies of the original pieces.
+Upon completion of this engineering work, Jacopo della Quercia, a Sienese Renaissance master, created sculptures with themes from Old Testament to decorate the fountain.
+His original works were badly damaged throughout the years, and hence they are now in the Santa Maria della Scala Museum.
+The current sculptures in the display are the copies.

 The back streets behind the square are intriguing.
-You should take time to stroll around and visit the shops along the way.
-There are many Sienese specialties, gourmet pasta, vintage Chianti, boar prosciutto or extra virgin olive oil etc. By all means Siena offers Italy’s best medieval city experience.
+We took time to stroll around and visited the shops along the way.
+I could spend hours seeking Sienese specialties, such as gourmet pasta, vintage Chianti, boar prosciutto, or extra virgin olive oil.
+Briefly speaking, Siena offers Italy’s best medieval city experience.

 Where to stay

 Practically, Siena is a great base to explore other villages in the surrounding areas.
 Here are several top picks:

 For those who travel with children can join a fun guided tour of Siena.
 With the help of a local guide, the private tour keep your children’s attention alive with language that is colorful and lively, and where history is mixed with art, legends, and traditions.

 From Florence, the fast bus (Rapida) to Siena takes around 1:15, and the ordinary bus (Ordinaria) takes around 1:30.